k4izen/wordpress-kubernetes-infrastructure/README.md

   * secret keys are in @kubernetes/keys/secrets-example.yaml
   * kubernetes main yaml are in @kubernetes/wordpress.yaml
   * WordPress are in  @wordpress
+* Technical Specs
+  * [Openresty build](http://openresty.org/en/) is a full-fledged web platform that integrates the standard Nginx core, LuaJIT, many carefully written Lua libraries, lots of high quality 3rd-party Nginx modules, and most of their external dependencies.
+It is designed to help developers easily build scalable web applications, web services, and dynamic web gateways.
+  * You can to scale separately services like if you need more to process  some dynamic files (*.php) scale the PHP service or may you need more parallelism at some static file, scale the Nginx service.
+  * About cache this project already have REDIS configured at nginx nivel

 >Attention! if you change the namespace from yaml's you will need to change at https://github.com/k4izen/nginx/blob/master/nginx/conf.d/upstream.conf on line 4,8 and at https://github.com/k4izen/wordpress-kubernetes-infrastructure/blob/master/wordpress/config/application.php on line 37